 Bruce DeSilva’s crime fiction has won the Edgar and Macavity Awards; has been listed as a finalist for the Shamus, Anthony, and Barry Awards; and has been published in ten foreign languages.
 His short stories have appeared in several anthologies including Akashic Press’s award-winning urban noir series.

 He has reviewed crime fiction for The New York Times Sunday Book Review, Publishers Weekly, and The Strand Magazine, and his book reviews written for The Associated Press have appeared in hundreds of print and online publications.

-Bruce DeSilva worked as a journalist for 40 years before retiring to write crime novels full time.
-At the Associated Press, he served as the writing coach, responsible for training the wire service’s reporters and editors worldwide.
-Previously, he directed an elite AP department devoted to investigative reporting and other special projects.
-Earlier in his career, he was a national writer and writing coach at The Hartford Courant and an investigative reporter at The Providence Journal.
-Stories edited by DeSilva have won virtually every major journalism prize including the Polk Award (twice), the Livingston (twice), the ASNE, and the Batten Medal.
-He also edited two Pulitzer finalists and helped edit a Pulitzer winner.
+Previously, he was a journalist for forty years, most recently as writing coach world-wide for The Associated Press.
+Earlier in his career, he worked as an editor and national writer at The Hartford Courant and as an investigative reporter at The Providence Journal.
+Stories edited by DeSilva have won nearly every major journalism prize including the Polk Award (twice), the Livingston (twice), the Robert F. Kennedy, the Ernie Pyle and the Batten Medal.
+He edited two Pulitzer finalists and helped edit a Pulitzer winner.

 Check out his website here.